 If deemed feasible, it may be beneficial for FACPCE to participate in the international standard-setting process by providing comments on exposure drafts and other IAASB pronouncements to share its experiences and perspective.

 FACPCE—the national voluntary PAO of a federated system—and the provincial associations, under the Law No. 20.488 of 1973, use a national Code of Ethics developed prior to 2004 and not based on the IESBA Code of...

 FACPCE—the national voluntary PAO of a federated system—and the provincial associations, under the Law No. 20.488 of 1973, use a national Code of Ethics developed prior to 2004 and not based on the IESBA Code of Ethics.
 However, as reported by FACPCE, not all of the provincial associations use the unified, national Code.
 In addition, FACPCE adopted the independence aspects of the IESBA Code of Ethics through Technical Resolution (TR) No 34 of 2012.
-The TR is mandatory only for auditors providing services to listed companies, officially endorsed by the National Securities Commission, through its General Resolution No. 663 of 2016.
+The TR is mandatory only for auditors providing services to companies that report prepared audited financial statements with ISA , officially endorsed by the National Securities Commission (CNV), through its General Resolution No. 663 of 2016.

 FACPCE reports that it has promoted the importance of adoption and implementation of the IESBA Code of Ethics to its members over several years; however, no significant progress has been achieved nor have any plans to adopt the current IEBSA Code or update the national code with recent requirements of the IESBA Code of Ethics been reported.